 Say your older cousin and his girlfriend are coming in from a land-locked state.
 They want to see the ocean but aren’t really into seafood or anything that involves “shucking.”
 Head to The Old Place.
 Located in a former general store and post office, this saloon/restaurant in the Santa Monica Mountains has everything you want for impressing your out-of-town family - a scenic drive up the PCH, an antique store selling Italian limestone fountains, plus a gigantic patio in the back.
 The menu is filled with comfort foods, like chicken pot pie with mashed potatoes, bleu cheese potato salad, and an oak-grilled 18-ounce ribeye that puts every La Cienega steakhouse to shame.

 Hosting your parents in LA can get stressful, especially when your mom has a penchant for backseat driving and screaming whenever you try to merge.
 So, if you’re looking for a calm environment and food you know will taste good, try Harold & Belles.
 This 50-year-old institution serves Southern favorites like charbroiled oysters, Louisiana-style catfish, shrimp and crawfish étouffée, and one of the best gumbos in town.
-Maybe if all goes well, you and your mom can have a little heart-to-heart afterwards.
+Maybe if all goes well, you and your mom can have a little heart-to-heart afterward.